0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

 ### Response Processing

-This function is used to verify the response and settle the fee.
+This function is used to verify the response.
 If it is a verifiable service, it will return whether the response is valid.

 For streaming services, `content` should be the total content received from the service.
 And chatID can be any chat ID of the chunk.